simomosi/dynamic-forms/docs/README.md

 ### Much much more
 Got your attention?
 Try it!

-Dynamic Forms is released as a **single file**.
-You can also find an already functioning example!

 ## Main features
 - [x] **Easy to use**: DynamicForms works in a declarative way; no code with the default behavior, just a simple configuration!